Plarium

-The company has more than 1300 employees and has established studios in Herzliya (established 2009 and current headquarters), Kharkiv, Lviv, Kyiv, Odesa and Michigan.
-In addition, Plarium acquired San Francisco-based Rumble Games in 2017 and, in 2021, Helsinki-based studio Futureplay.
+The company had more than 1,300 employees in August 2022 and established studios in Herzliya (Israel) in 2009, where the headquarters are situated, Warsaw (Poland), Barcelona (Spain), Helsinki (Finland), and in the Ukrainian cities Kharkiv, Lviv, Kyiv and Odesa.
+In addition, Plarium acquired San Francisco-based Rumble Games in 2017, which was closed in July 2022 and Helsinki-based studio Futureplay in 2021.

 There are more than 20 games in the Plarium portfolio.
-Plarium's most popular game is the dark fantasy collection RPG Raid: Shadow Legends, which has more than 80 million downloads.
-Other Plarium titles include Mech Arena, Vikings: War of Clans, the Stormfall franchise (Stormfall: Age of War, Stormfall: Rise of Balur, Stormfall: Saga of Survival) and Lost Island: Blast Adventure.
+Plarium's most popular game is the dark fantasy gacha RPG Raid: Shadow Legends, which has more than 100 million downloads.
+Other Plarium titles include Mech Arena, Merge Gardens (via Futureplay acquisition), Vikings: War of Clans, the Stormfall franchise (Stormfall: Age of War, Stormfall: Rise of Balur, Stormfall: Saga of Survival) and Lost Island: Blast Adventure.

-Plarium has worked with celebrities, content creators, and notable Esports professionals in a promotional capacity, including Richard Tyler "Ninja" Blevins, Oleksandr "s1mple" Kostyliev of the Esports team NAVI, and actor Jeff Goldblum.
+Plarium has worked with celebrities, content creators, and notable Esports professionals in a promotional capacity, including Megan Fox, Ronda Rousey, Neymar, Richard Tyler "Ninja" Blevins, Oleksandr "s1mple" Kostyliev of the Esports team NAVI, and actor Jeff Goldblum.

-Plarium has previously employed BAFTA award winner Jesper Kyd, known for his work on video games such as Assassin's Creed and Borderlands, to compose the music for its games.
+Plarium previously employed BAFTA award winner Jesper Kyd, known for his work on video games such as Assassin's Creed and Borderlands, to compose the music for its games.

 History

 Plarium was founded in 2009 in Herzliya, Israel, where it is headquartered, and started out by developing games for the Eastern European casual gaming market, such as Farmandia.

 In 2011, Plarium began developing massively multiplayer online strategy games, and in February of that year the company released Total Domination which reached 20 million users.

 In November 2012, Plarium released Stormfall: Age of War, which was one of the fastest growing social games on Facebook.

 On November 10, 2015, Plarium licensed characters of Alien vs. Predator from 20th Century Fox to add them to its Soldiers Inc. game.

-On 10 August 2017, Aristocrat Leisure Limited announced its acquisition of Plarium for a $500 million upfront payment plus an earn-out arrangement to shareholders.
+On August 10, 2017, Aristocrat Leisure Limited announced its acquisition of Plarium for a $500 million upfront payment plus an earn-out arrangement to shareholders.

 Plarium released RAID: Shadow Legends on mobile in March 2019.
 The game was released on PC and Mac in 2020.

 The Plarium Play desktop launcher was released on PC and Mac in April 2019.
 It is a free launcher that serves as a distribution platform for Plarium games.

 On 12 August 2021, Plarium released the PvP team shooter Mech Arena on iOS and Android devices.
-Plarium and the players of Mech Arena made a combined donation of $100,000 (USD) to the charitable foundation AbleGamers in February 2022.
-On 3 August 2022, the game was released on PC and Mac via Plarium Play.
+Plarium and the players of Mech Arena made a combined donation of US$100,000 to the charitable foundation AbleGamers in February 2022.
+On August 3, 2022, the game was released on PC and Mac via Plarium Play.

-On 10 March 2022, as a response to the ongoing suffering of its employees and the people of Ukraine, Plarium Global Ltd. made the decision to remove all of its games from the app stores and ceased accepting Plarium Play and Plarium.com payments in Russia and Belarus until further notice.
+On 10 March 2022, "as a response to the ongoing suffering of its employees and the people of Ukraine", Plarium Global Ltd. made the decision to remove all of its games from the app stores and ceased accepting Plarium Play and Plarium.com payments in Russia and Belarus until further notice.

+On February 12, 2025, Modern Times Group announced it acquired Plarium from Aristocrat Leisure Limited for US$620 million.